Skip to content

 def activate_scene(self, scene: Scene) -> None:

-"""Sets the active scene and updates the current character visual.
-A SCENE_ACTIVATED event is triggered.
+"""Set the active scene and updates the current character visual.

 Args: